jasraj/kdb-systemd-lib/README.md

-# kdb Integration with systemd Notification Mechanism
+# Shared Library for kdb -> systemd Notify Mechanism

 This repository provides a shared library that can be used to communicate with `systemd` to notify it of the lifecycle of a kdb process or application.